Terminator Genisys: Development

 It was eventually picked up by Megan Ellison and her production company, Annapurna Pictures, in May 2011 after they purchased at auction the rights to make at least two more Terminator films.
 The deal was finalized on December 4, 2012; the final price was reportedly less than the auction pledge because new copyright laws had raised concerns that the rights would revert to Terminator creator James Cameron in 2019.
 Ellison's brother David and others from his Skydance Productions agreed to co-produce the film.
 After acquiring the rights to the franchise, Megan Ellison asked Cameron for input on the new film.
 Cameron met several times with David Ellison, where they discussed Schwarzenegger's role and how to remain true to the T-800 character.
 Director Justin Lin had to leave the project because of his involvement in Fast & Furious 6.
-Two screenwriters, Laeta Kalogridis of Shutter Island and Patrick Lussier of Drive Angry, were commissioned to write the screenplay in January 2013.
+Two screenwriters, Laeta Kalogridis and Patrick Lussier', were commissioned to write the screenplay in January 2013.
 Kalogridis and Lussier turned down the project three times, but Cameron persuaded them to accept it.

 Paramount Pictures (which has a financing and distribution deal with Skydance) was confirmed as the distributor in June 2013, when they and the producers announced a release date of June 26, 2015.
 Rian Johnson, Denis Villeneuve and Ang Lee were approached to take over direction from Lin, but Thor: The Dark World director Alan Taylor was selected in September 2013.
 Storyboard artist Jane Wu, Taylor's girlfriend, urged him to turn down the offer after reading the script, insisting him that he should direct something more personal and that he loved, but Taylor was persuaded and tempted with the prospect of working with Schwarzenegger, who impressed him during their meetings and the chance to build on the legacy of Cameron's franchise respectively.
 Taylor felt that he should direct the film due to his love for the first two Terminator films, believing that he could "fix" the script and make the film work.
-In January 2014, Megan Ellison announced that Annapurna was no longer credited on the film; Skydance and Paramount would provide funding and Ellison would be credited as an executive producer.
+In January 2014, Megan Ellison announced that Annapurna was no longer financing the film; Skydance and Paramount would provide funding while Ellison would be credited as an executive producer.